 - Oboe: Prepare a Barret or Ferling etude, along with a solo of choice that best demonstrates your playing ability.
 Be prepared to play scales throughout the practical range of the oboe (i.e. low B-flat to high F.)

 - Clarinet: Prepare two solo works of contrasting style.
 In addition, please be prepared to play either an etude or several standard orchestral excerpts.
 The material that you select should demonstrate your highest level of proficiency, both technically and musically.
 You may be asked to play full-range scales—chromatic and all major and minor.
-Please bring a brief essay that includes your career goals, what you have done to prepare yourself for your profession, and significant accomplishments.
 Because of the limitations of repertoire, bass clarinet is not allowed as a primary instrument of study.
 All clarinetists must audition on B-flat soprano clarinet (or A clarinet when appropriate).

 - Bassoon: Prepare two contrasting movements of a sonata or concerto of moderate difficulty, plus one slow, melodic etude (preferably by Milde, Orefici or Weissenborn).